 The new research demonstrates that this viscous fluid is even more conductive than ballistic electrons.
 The result is rather counter-intuitive, since typically scattering events act to lower the conductivity of a material, because they inhibit movement within the crystal.
 However, when electrons collide with each other, they start working together and ease current flow.

 This happens because some electrons remain near the crystal edges, where momentum dissipation is highest, and move rather slowly.
 At the same time, they protect neighboring electrons from colliding with those regions.
 Consequently, some electrons become super-ballistic as they are guided through the channel by their friends.

 Sir Andre Geim said: “We know from school that additional disorder always creates extra electrical resistance.
-In our case, disorder induced by electron scattering actually reduces rather than increase resistance.
+In our case, disorder induced by electron scattering actually reduces rather than increases resistance.
 This is unique and quite counterintuitive: Electrons when make up a liquid start propagating faster than if they were free, like in a vacuum.”

 The researchers measured the resistance of graphene constrictions, and found it decreases upon increasing temperature, in contrast to the usual metallic behavior expected for doped graphene.

 By studying how the resistance across the constrictions changes with temperature, the scientists revealed a new physical quantity which they called viscous conductance.
 The measurements allowed them to determine electron viscosity to such a high precision that the extracted values showed remarkable quantitative agreement with the theory.